saifubhatti/nfc_pcb_business_card/README.md

 **Manufacture the PCB:** Use the provided Gerber files to manufacture the NFC PCB business card.
 You can choose your preferred PCB manufacturer or fabrication service.

-Assemble the Business Card: Follow the assembly instructions to solder the components onto the PCB and assemble the business card.
+**Assemble the Business Card:** Follow the assembly instructions to solder the components onto the PCB and assemble the business card.

 ### Contributing:

 Contributions to the project are welcome!
 Whether you've discovered a bug, want to suggest an improvement, or have created your own variation of the business card, feel free to submit pull requests or open issues on GitHub.

-We hope this project inspires you to explore the possibilities of NFC technology and create innovative solutions for networking and information sharing.
+I hope this project inspires you to explore the possibilities of NFC technology and create innovative solutions for networking and information sharing.
 Happy building!